gvwilson/thirdbit/src/fiction/madica/index.md

 But Madica wasn't paying attention.
 Instead, she was staring wide-eyed at the next glass case she had to step over.
 "That's… Look!"
-There, inside it, was a tiny dinosaur head---a snarkasaurus head!
+There, inside it, was a tiny dinosaur head—a snarkasaurus head!

 The case made a quiet little *click!* as Madica lifted it off the control panel.
 The dinosaur head instantly stopped muttering.
 It blinked, then blinked again and yawned widely.
-"What---where am I?" it asked.
+"What—where am I?" it asked.
 "Did someone deactivate me?
 Shwobblebob, did you deactivate me again?
 You *know* that's not nice!"